leavjenn/leavjenn.github.io/m3u8_downloader/m3u8_Downloader_Plugin_schema.md

 </application>
 ```

-## 4. Edit the Service
+## 4. Edit the `Service`
 Get the URL from the `IExtractor.extract(in Map input, IExtractorCallback callback)` callback.
 The map type is `Map<String, String>`.
 The key for the URL is `"url"`.

-You should check the URL first.
-If it doesn't match, return `"URL not match"` in `IExtractorCallback.onFailure()`.
+You should check if the URL matches the website URL schame first.
+If it doesn't, the plugin must return `"URL not match"` via `IExtractorCallback.onFailure(String msg)`.

-If success, return the result via `IExtractorCallback.onSuccess(inout List result)` callback.
+If get the m3u8 URL successfully, return the result via `IExtractorCallback.onSuccess(inout List result)` callback.
 The list type is `List<String>`.
-The first item in the list should be the m3u8 URL, others are the HTTP Headers if necessary.
+The first item in the list must be the m3u8 URL, others are the HTTP Headers if necessary.

 For example:
 ```